ArchipelagoMW/Archipelago/worlds/gl/docs/setup_en.md

 ### Obtain your N64 patch file

 When you join a multiworld game, you will be asked to provide your YAML file to whoever is hosting.
+The host generating does not need a copy of Gauntlet Legends to be able to generate with a Gauntlet Legends yaml.

 Once that is done, the host will provide you with either a link to download your data file, or with a zip file containing everyone's data files.
 Your data file should have a `.apgl` extension.

-Double-click on your `.apgl` file to start your client and start the ROM patch process.
+Double-click on your `.apgl` file to start the ROM patch process.
 Once the process is finished, the client will be started automatically.

 ### Connect to the Multiserver

+This game uses its own custom client, named Gauntlet Legends Client.
+Retroarch is only emulator this client will accept.

 Once both the client and the emulator are started, you must connect them.
-Within the emulator click on the "Tools" menu and select "Lua Console".
-Click the folder button or press Ctrl+O to open a Lua script.

-Navigate to your Archipelago install folder and open `data/lua/connector_bizhawk_generic.lua`.
+Once your ROM is open in Retroach, as long as the client is open they will be connected to eachother.

 To connect the client to the multiserver simply put `<address>:<port>` on the textfield on top and press enter (if the server uses password, type in the bottom textfield `/connect <address>:<port> [password]`).